aminariana/leetcode/Spreadsheet/README.md

 Instead of extending it for other operators, under time constraint can you avoid corner cases?

 What's the complexity and can it be optimized?

+Note:
+The difficulty level is decided based on the need to solve a combination of several types of problems under a fixed amount of time.